tgherzog/wbg-esg-website/overview.md

 is a key component of the [Incentives][gps-themes] pillar of GPS, which is led by the [Finance, Competitiveness, and Innovation][fci] (FCI) Global Practice.

-The World Bank’s [ESG Data Draft Framework][fw] provides information on 17 key sustainability themes spanning environmental, social, and governance
+The World Bank’s [ESG Data Methodology][fw] provides information on 17 key sustainability themes spanning environmental, social, and governance
 categories: